eth-sri/language-model-arithmetic/README.md

 OPENAI_API_KEY="[YOUR API KEY]"
 ```

-The processed datasets are in the `data/datasets` folder.
+You can download the processed datasets we used from [our webpage](https://files.sri.inf.ethz.ch/language-model-arithmetic/).
+The processed datasets should be placed in the `data/datasets` folder.

 You can reproduce our results using these datasets by running

 ```sh
 bash scripts/main.sh